-104. The Independent Objector alleges that the applied-for gTLD string, viewed in context with the intended purpose of the gTLD as stated in the Application, would be contrary to a specific principle of international law as reflected in relevant international instruments of law, namely the right to health.
-He argues that his appreciation of the .MED gTLD is directly linked to his appreciation of the concept of health, since the abbreviation "med" for medical and medicine is inextricably connected to health.
-On the other hand, the Applicant emphasizes that it has applied for the .MED and not the .HEALTH string and that although these two terms are part of the same realm, they should not be used interchangeably.
-The Applicant stresses that only "health" itself may represent a fundamental right, not medicine nor medical products or medical information.
-In his Additional Statement, the Independent Objector relies on a Resolution adopted by the Sixty-sixth World Health Assembly on 27 May 2013 to argue that health-related domain names should not be treated as belonging to a different category from the .HEALTH gTLD.
+97. The Independent Objector alleges that the applied-for gTLD string, viewed in context with the intended purpose of the gTLD as stated in the Application, would be contrary to a specific principle of international law as reflected in relevant international instruments of law, namely the right to health.
+He argues that his appreciation of the

+.MED gTLD is directly linked to his appreciation of the concept of health, since the abbreviation "med" for medical and medicine is inextricably connected to health.
+On the other hand, while agreeing that the term "med" is related to the term "health", the Applicant argues that they are not inextricably connected, since a wide variety of issues that may be applicable to the general field of health will not apply to the term "medicine" or "med".
+In his Additional Written Statement, the Independent Objector relies on a Resolution adopted by the Sixty-sixth World Health Assembly on 27 May 2013 to argue that health-related domain names should not be treated as belonging to a different category from the .HEALTH gTLD.
+The Independent Objector also cites to the Safeguard Advice issued by ICANN's Governmental Advisory Committee (GAC) on 11 April 2013, which advises that additional safeguards be put in place for a range of sensitive strings including .MED.
+The Applicant argues that the Resolution of the Sixty-Sixth World Health Assembly and the GAC Advice do not contain general principles of international law for morality and public order.
-105. The Panel fails to see how one could conceive of a human right to health that would entirely exclude, as suggested by the Applicant, any component of medicine, medical products and medical information.
-Even if the Panel were to accept for the sake of argument that the .HEALTH string should be treated differently in respect of the right to health, the objective connection between "medical" and "medicine" - and thus "med" - on one side and "health" on the other is sufficient to justify the association proposed by the Independent Objector.
-The question remains, however, whether the string at issue here would be contrary to specific principles of international law.

-&lt;sup>8 Response, p.
-10.